 # Mixing a new color palette: p1 <- usecol(pal = c(rev(pal_seeblau), "white", pal_pinky)) # Mixing, extending a color palette (and adding transparency): p2 <- usecol(pal = c(rev(pal_seegruen), "white", pal_bordeaux), n = 15, alpha = .8) # Defining and using a custom color palette: p3 <- usecol(c("#E77500", "white", "black"), n = 7) # Show set of color palettes: seecol(list(p1, p2, p3), col_brd = "white", lwd_brd = 2, title = "Using usecol() to mix and modify color palettes")

 Using custom palettes in ggplot2

-- To use a particular color in
+- To use a particular base R color in a

-ggplot, we can pass its name (as a character string) to functions that includes a
+ggplot()command, we can pass its name (as a character string) to functions that includes a

 Note that placing the

 aes() function changed all points of our plot to this particular color.